 'We are down, but not out': Sears gets feisty on social media

-REUTERS: The clock may be fast running out on Sears Holdings Corp , but you wouldn't know it from the company's feisty posts on Twitter.
+NEW YORK: The clock may be fast running out on Sears Holdings Corp, but you wouldn't know it from the company's feisty posts on Twitter.

 As the company and its bankruptcy advisers prepare for a possible liquidation, the retailer has taken to social media to reassure the public that it is still around.

-"We are down, but not out... - SMT," Sears, via its official Twitter account (@Sears), said in reply to one of the many posts Monday (Jan 7)morning about the 126-year-old company potentially going out of business.
+"We are down, but not out... - SMT," Sears, via its official Twitter account (@Sears), said in reply to one of the many posts Monday morning (Jan 7) about the 126-year-old company potentially going out of business.

 Another Twitter user opined that the retailer "had a good run I would say."
 Sears replied: "We would say that as well, but we are Marathon Runners, and we are still running.
 We may be slowing down, but we are not out of the race just yet.
 Don't count us completely out.
 Happy Shopping! -SMT"